Azure/azure-sdk-for-js/sdk/containerregistry/container-registry/README.md

 const { ContainerRegistryClient } = require("@azure/container-registry");
 const { DefaultAzureCredential } = require("@azure/identity");

-const endpoint = process.env.REGISTRY_ENDPOINT;
+const endpoint = process.env.CONTAINER_REGISTRY_ENDPOINT;
 // Create a ContainerRegistryClient that will authenticate through Active Directory const client = new ContainerRegistryClient(endpoint, new DefaultAzureCredential());
 ```

-Note that these samples assume you have a `REGISTRY_ENDPOINT` environment variable set, which is the URL including the name of the login server and the `https://` prefix.
+Note that these samples assume you have a `CONTAINER_REGISTRY_ENDPOINT` environment variable set, which is the URL including the name of the login server and the `https://` prefix.

 For more information on using AAD with Azure Container Registry, please see the service's [Authentication Overview](https://docs.microsoft.com/azure/container-registry/container-registry-authentication).